 Opportunities for group discussion and personal prayer

-Have you ever been forgiven by someone for an offence you committed against them?
-How did you feel?
+Has someone ever forgiven you for an offence you committed against them?
+How did it make you feel?

 Use the psalm response as your prayer this week: The Lord has done great things for us; we are filled with joy.